 As Senior Library Assistant with Caerphilly County Borough Council , Alex Ball lives and breathes books.
 She’s also no stranger to the world of children’s book awards.
+She was a member of the Tir na n-Og Awards judging panel in 2021 and is Chair in 2022.
 Read on to find out more.

 I am a qualified librarian who has worked in public libraries for a long time.
 I have been a library assistant, assistant librarian, community librarian and am currently a part-time senior library assistant working for Caerphilly Library Service.

 I am a member of the Youth Libraries Group in Wales where I hold the position of secretary and temporary treasurer.
 Recently I enrolled on a MA children’s literature course, which I am thoroughly enjoying.
 When I am not reading, I enjoy yoga, belly dancing, crochet and a bit of colouring.

 I’ve always remembered being able to read.
 I can’t remember when I couldn’t and from about the age of eight, I practically lived in our local library.
 I think I read all the books in the children’s section and was forever asking to be allowed to borrow books from the adult section.

 When I worked as a community librarian I worked with children through contact with schools, Flying Start and nursery groups.
 I was Bookstart librarian for a few years so helped organise activities and resources.
 Through my involvement with the Youth Libraries Group in Wales I have been involved in shortlisting our Welsh nominations for the CILIP Carnegie and Greenaway awards.

 Books are a comfort to me, and I always have a pile ready just in case.
 The children’s books available now amaze me, as the selection when I was young was limited.